Car hacking | How I added features by manipulating can bus — and how you can, too!

-Because I already knew I could trigger the display, I began thinking about HOW I should trigger it.
-My initial idea was to install a dedicated momentary button in the dash and use that, but I began thinking “Wouldn’t it be cool if I used something ELSE on the network for my trigger?”
+Because I already knew I could trigger the display, I began thinking about how I should trigger it.
+My initial idea was to install a dedicated momentary button in the dash and use that, but I began thinking “Wouldn’t it be cool if I used something else on the network for my trigger?”

 Through experimentation, I discovered a message id corresponding to the “cruise control cancel” button on my steering wheel was also on the gmlan bus.
 This was perfect because cruise control would only be in use at speeds above 40mph while I would only be using the front camera to assist with parking at speeds below 10mph so they would never overlap.
 After writing some code, I was able to have the Arduino recognize when the cruise cancel button was pressed.

 However, I didn’t want the camera activated every time I canceled cruise control, so I decided the best approach would be to turn it into (essentially) a multi function button.
-The front camera would be activated ONLY if the button was ‘double pressed’.
+The front camera would be activated only if the button was ‘double pressed’.

-And once I tied it to my commands to control the display I had a pretty cool little utility built.
+At this point I had a pretty cool little utility built.

 I created this flowchart to help better illustrate what I envisioned.